Skip to Content

 Part of the greater estate owned by the Balfour family, it sits on the edge of the Brú na Bóinne archaeological site.

-Stroll through historic woodlands, and trace your steps across this ancient land towards royal battlegrounds for a legendary day out.
+Stroll through historic woodlands, and trace your steps across this ancient land towards royal battlegrounds for a memorable day out.

 Some quick need-to-knows before you visit Townley Hall Woods